 In the News and Examples

 - Eminent Domain:

 The closely watched case centers on a New London, Conn., economic development plan.
 The city wants to use eminent domain to build offices, a hotel, condominiums and parking where houses now stand, arguing that its plan has economic benefits in new jobs and property-tax revenue.
 But opponents maintain that the project isn’t a legitimate public use, saying it unjustly takes private property for a project that will benefit other private interests….

 Government agencies (that is, institutions) collect and provide a variety of economic data: Economic Statistics Briefing Room, from the official government website

 …provides easy access to current Federal economic indicators.
 It provides links to information produced by a number of Federal agencies.
 All of the information included in the Economic Statistics Briefing Room is maintained and updated by the statistical units of those agencies.
 All the estimates for the indicators presented in the Federal Statistics Briefing Rooms are the most currently available values….

 Included are links to U.S. data on employment, income, international, money, output, prices, production, etc.

 A Little History: Primary Sources and References

-Corporations are easier to create than to understand.
-Because corporations arose as an alternative to partnerships, they can best be understood by comparing these competing organizational structures.
+Corporations are easy to create but hard to understand.
+Because corporations arose as an alternative to partnerships, they can best be understood by comparing these competing organizational structures…..

 We shall now briefly touch on one of the most important questions regarding the nature and character of the state.
 It was in keeping with the entire Kantian conception of morals, law and the state, that it considered the latter merely as a great institution for the enforcement of the law.
 The state, according to that conception, established courts, and, if necessary, carried out their judgments by force…. [par.
 III.55.61]